-FPLS S & FELE Standar rds TASK 2 RUBF RIC

-Exemplary Satisfactory Emerging Unsatisfactory Did not Submit

-The student The student needs Failed

-clearly recognizes 0 to

-use diversity as an submit,

-• diversity as an asset in the or

-FELE asset in the 1 failed to

-ckill implementation of implementation of

-1.4.1;1.4.3 implementation of the School on time

-, 1 the School the School Improvement

-FPLS Improvement Improvement Plan, procedures,

-2.5.b; and practices that Plan, procedures, Plan, procedures, and practices that

-2.3.0, motivate all and practices that and practices that motivate all

-students and motivate all motivate all students and

-improve student students and students and improve student

-learning. improve student improve student learning.

-learning. learning.

-The student The student The student The student does Failed

-3 includes somewhat not include to

-moderately effective and/or effective or submit,

-\mathcal{C} effective and/or ± recurring or

-FELE limited recurring recurring \mathcal{C} failed to

-skill 1.4.4 monitoring and feedback submit

-SKIII 1.4.4 processes that feedback feedback processes that on time

-FPLS support processes that processes that support continuous

-2.5.d; continuous student support continuous

-2.5.d, 2.5.e; 3.8.a growth and school

-and school growth and school growth and school improvement

-improvement within the School

-within the School within the School within the School Improvement

-1 Improvement Improvement Plan.
+FPLS S & FELE Standar rds TASK 2 RUBF RIC Exemplary Satisfactory Emerging Unsatisfactory Did not Submit The student The student The student needs The student does Failed clearly recognizes moderately improvement to not recognize and to and uses diversity recognizes and recognize and use use diversity as an submit, as an asset in the diversity as an or FELE development and an asset in the asset in the development and failed to skill implementation of development and development and implementation of submit 1.4.1;1.4.3 the School implementation of implementation of the School on time 1.4.1,1.4.3 Improvement the School the School Improvement FPLS Plan, procedures, Improvement Improvement Plan, procedures, 2.5.b; and practices that Plan, procedures, Plan, procedures, and practices that 2.3.0, motivate all and practices that and practices that motivate all students and motivate all motivate all students and improve student students and students and improve student learning. improve student improve student learning. learning. learning.
+The student The student The student The student does Failed • includes includes somewhat to moderately effective and/or submit, infrequent 0 or limited recurring recurring failed to skill 144 monitoring and monitoring and submit SKIII 1.4.4 ļ. feedback feedback 1 on time FPLS 11 processes that processes that support continuous 2.5 d· continuous student 25 6.
+38 9 ~ ~ student learning growth and school and school growth and school 1 improvement improvement within the School within the School within the School Improvement Improvement Improvement Plan.
 Plan.
 Plan.
 Plan.

-FPLS S & FELE Standar rds TASK 2 RUBF RIC Exemplary Satisfactory Emerging Unsatisfactory Did not Submit The student The student The student The student does Failed effectively somewhat engages somewhat engages not engage to engages all all appropriate some appropriate appropriate faculty submit, appropriate faculty faculty members faculty members members in or members in in recognizing, in recognizing, recognizing, failed to recognizing, understanding, and understanding, and understanding, and submit understanding, and addressing cultural addressing cultural addressing cultural on time addressing cultural and developmental and developmental and developmental FELE and developmental issues related to issues related to issues related to skill 1.4.5 issues related to student learning student learning student learning student learning by identifying and by identifying and by identifying and FPLS by identifying and addressing addressing addressing 3.8.a addressing strategies to strategies to strategies to strategies to minimize and/or minimize and/or minimize and/or minimize and/or eliminate eliminate eliminate eliminate achievement gaps achievement gaps achievement gaps achievement gaps within the School within the School within the School within the School Improvement Improvement Improvement Improvement Plan.
+FPLS & FELE Standards TASK 2 RUBRIC

+Exemplary Satisfactory Emerging Unsatisfactory Did not Submit

+The student The student The student The student does Failed

+effectively somewhat engages somewhat engages not engage to

+engages all all appropriate some appropriate appropriate faculty submit,

+appropriate faculty faculty members faculty members members in or

+D failed to

+understanding, and

+· addressing cultural

+and developmental

+FELE and developmental issues related to issues related to issues related to

+skill 1.4.5 student learning

+by identifying and

+FPLS by identifying and addressing

+3.8.a - C strategies to

+minimize and/or minimize and/or minimize and/or

+minimize and/or eliminate eliminate eliminate

+achievement gaps achievement gaps

+achievement gaps within the School within the School within the School

+within the School Improvement Improvement Improvement

+Improvement Plan.
 Plan.
 Plan.

 Plan.